kaheilam/SpotifyAPI/README.md

 # SpotifyAPP
-A web application that used React and Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+A web application created by React, JavaScript, Html&CSS and Spotify API. <br>
+This is a website that allows users to search the Spotify library, songs, create a custom playlist, then save it to their account.
 <br>

 # API website